streamingfast/streamingfast/CONTRIBUTING.md

 ## Repositories layout

-This guide applies to all the repositories that compose the dfuse platform, following that dfuse uses many smaller repos, rather than one huge mono-repo.
+This guide applies to all the repositories that compose the StreamingFast platform, following that StreamingFast uses many smaller repos, rather than one huge mono-repo.

 See a map of the repositories in the [README.md](./README.md#overview)